Chevrolet Avalanche: Avalanche Base Camp Concept (1999)

-Cladding trouble
+Cladding issues

-Soon after the release of the Chevrolet Avalanche, customers began to notice cosmetic problems with the cladding on their vehicles.
-Over time exposure to heat and sunlight would cause a chalky faded appearance.
-It was especially noticeable on the cargo bed panels, and sail-panel windows where "Zebra Striping" would appear.
+Soon after the release of the Chevrolet Avalanche, customers began to notice cosmetic issues with the cladding on their vehicles.
+Over time, exposure to heat and sunlight would cause a chalky faded appearance.
+It was especially noticeable on the cargo bed panels, and sail-panel windows where "zebra striping" would appear.
 Customer reaction to this problem resulted in General Motors agreeing to a one-time treatment of a product called ArmorDillo.
-This product would temporarily restore the cladding for a period of about 6 months.
-After that it would wear off then need to be re-applied.
+This product would temporarily restore the cladding for a period of about six months; thereafter, it would wear off and need to be re-applied.
 Realizing this was not a permanent solution, GM, together with Gatorback Coatings, developed a coating that could be applied to the cladding to restore it to a like-new shine.
 This product was designed to etch into the plastic and bond a new layer of tinted acrylic over the faded plastic.
-Customers within the 3yr/36,000 original factory warranty could go to their dealership to have it restored under their original warranty under GM TSB:04-08-111-001C.
-General Motors did not use side body cladding on the second generation model.
-General Motors has also identified the original source of the faded cladding.
+Customers within the original factory warranty could go to their dealership to have it restored.
+General Motors did not use side body cladding on the second-generation model.